 By the standards of the “Overproduction Age,” this 200-card is relatively tiny.
-With a Beckett listed value of $250, this set owes a great deal of its value to an Alex Rodriguez RC, but obviously he’s a tough sell these days.
+With a Beckett listed value of $250, this set owed a great deal of its value to an Alex Rodriguez RC, but obviously he’s a tough sell these days.

 This set also includes a Derrek Lee RC, and a Billy Wagner RC.
 Neither of these are going to make or break the set on their own, but they’re nice additions.